-Associate Professor of Art History with a joint-appointment in the Africana Studies Institute
+Professor of Art History and Africana Studies Institute

 Director of Academic Affairs, Humanities Institute